 IMHRO / AIM Rising Star Research Award

-A second grant will be awarded for research in humans focused specifically on anxiety or depression in children and adolescents.
-Proposals may include research projects focused on innovative strategies and technologies for elaborating basic mechanisms or new approaches to individualized treatment and prevention.
+A second grant was awarded for research in humans focused specifically on anxiety or depression in children and adolescents.
+Proposals included research projects focused on innovative strategies and technologies for elaborating basic mechanisms or new approaches to individualized treatment and prevention.

 For more information on the Rising Star Research Awards, please contact us.